For Harvard graduate students only.

 Interested students should submit a detailed description of the conference (one to two pages) including its theme(s), goals, and intended audience; a conference agenda; and a budget, along with a completed application cover sheet (download a copy first before completing).

 After the event, grant recipients must submit a brief event summary report to the Weatherhead Center.

-Questions or applications should be directed to Clare Putnam.
-Applications should be submitted via e-mail.
+Questions or applications should be directed to Ann Townes.
+Applications should be submitted via email.